 Promote ideas to master features or features

 Once ready to promote, simply click on the green Promote button and choose the Promote to Feature (or Promote to Master feature) option.
-You can choose to promote to any product or workspace for which you have rights and any release or parking lot within that product.
+You can choose to promote to any workspace for which you have rights and any release or parking lot within that workspace.
 When you promote an idea to a feature, a feature is created and a link is established between the idea and the feature.
 This ensures that a feature's origin and idea vote count are always accessible and that the users who submit and subscribe to ideas are automatically notified when an idea is implemented as a shipped feature.

 Note that depending on your Aha! use case — and how you have chosen to customize your terminology — you may call features and master features by other names.
 Your team might prefer to work with user stories and epics, or activities and master activities.
 The takeaway here is that once you determine that an idea is something your team needs to work on, you can promote it to a record that encapsulates that work without losing the link to the original idea and everyone who was interested in it.